About twins

 The chance of having fraternal twins is higher.
 Around one third of twins are identical and two-thirds are fraternal.

 Over the past decade, multiple birth numbers have remained relatively consistent in Australia.
-In 2021, 4,248 sets of multiples were born, representing 1.5% of all births (309,996) in Australia.
-Of the multiples born, 99% were twins and 1% triplets, quadruplets and higher.
+In 2023, 4,118 sets of multiples were born, representing 1.5% of all births (286,998) in Australia.
+Of these, 4,073 were twins and 45 were triplets or higher order multiples (or 99% were twins and 1% triplets or HOMs).

 The population of Australia is around 25.4 million, so we can estimate there are around 750,000 multiples (based on estimate of 3% of the population is a multiple).